SolidWallOfCode/libswoc/doc/code/ip_networking.en.rst

 *****

 This library is for storing and manipulating IP addresses as data.
 It has no support for actual network operations.
+The goal is to make handling IP networking data straight forward.

+Many of the classes are triplicated - a family independent type along with family specialized types.
+In general the generic type will act as a union of the family specific types.

 IPEndpoint
 ==========

-:libswoc:`swoc::IPEndpoint` is a wrapper around :code:`sockaddr` and related structures while providing a number of utilities.
-It enables constructing an instance from the string representation of an address, supporting IPv4 and IPv6.
-It will also parse and store the port if that is part of the string.
-Some of the internal logic is exposed via :libswoc:`swoc::IPEndpoint::tokenize` which finds and returns the elements of an address string, the host (address), port, and any trailing remnants.
-This is useful for doing syntax checks or more specialized processing of the address string.
+:libswoc:`swoc::IPEndpoint` is a wrapper around :code:`sockaddr` and related structures to provides a number of utilities such as

+*  Constructing instances from strings.
+*  Support for IPv4 and IPv6 in a single data type.
+*  Family independent access to common elements such as the port.
+*  Conversion to and from the more specialized classes.

 IPAddr
 ======